Hong Kong protest-related website says users' access blocked | Law-Order

 Hong Kong protest-related website says users' access blocked

-China Mobile, Smartone, and PCCW did not respond to requests for comment.
-The security law punishes what China broadly defines as secession, subversion, terrorism and collusion with foreign forces with up to life in jail.

-The Hong Kong and Beijing governments say it is vital to plug holes in national security defences exposed by months of sometimes violent anti-government and anti-China protests that rocked the global financial hub in 2019.
-Hong Kong police arrested 53 people in dawn raids on democracy activists on Wednesday, in the biggest crackdown since China imposed the security law.
+The Hong Kong and Beijing governments say it is vital to plug holes in national security defences exposed by months of sometimes-violent anti-government and anti-China protests that rocked the global financial hub in 2019.
+Hong Kong police arrested 53 people in dawn raids on democracy activists on Wednesday, in the biggest crackdown since China imposed the security law last year.
 The arrests have raised alarm that Hong Kong has taken a swift authoritarian turn.

 "I think right now many users are being affected, but few websites are being affected.
 It seems like it's a technology test, to test the influence of blocking websites to the entire Hong Kong network," Chan told Reuters via the social media platform Telegram.